-- Pre- and post- knowledge inventory: The PLSC department conducts short standardized Qualtrics surveys during the second week and the thirteenth week of the semester for each of PLSC's 2000-level courses consisting of a core set of questions for each course.
+- Pre- and post-course knowledge inventory: The PLSC department conducts short standardized Qualtrics surveys during the second week and the thirteenth week of the semester for each of PLSC's 2000-level courses consisting of a core set of questions for each course.
+The same set of questions are asked in both surveys.
 The objective is to track knowledge acquisition over the course of the semester and to use the data that we gather to further strengthen our teaching methodologies in these crucial gateway courses. - Capstone survey: The PLSC department conducts a survey of all students enrolled in a required senior-level capstone course regarding their self-rated proficiency on each of the goals listed above in the 12th week of the class.
-It should be noted that students enrolled as PLSC majors since catalog year 2021 are now required to complete such a capstone course (either PLSC 4153 Public Policy or PLSC 4913 International Studies Seminar). - Senior Writing Requirement: As part of the requirement for the PLSCBA, students must complete a high-quality senior writing assignment (or honors essay) wherein students demonstrate their ability to write about and analyze political issues, construct a well-designed argument using appropriate academic literature, and communicate in a professional manner.
-The final paper is reviewed and approved by a PLSC faculty member.
-The PLSC department continuously reviews its senior writing assignment policy, resulting in policy revisions in 2010 and again in 2014.
-See: http://fulbright.uark.edu/departments/political-science/undergraduate-studies/plsc-swr-guidelines.pdf.
+It should be noted that students enrolled as PLSC majors since catalog year 2021 are now required to complete such a capstone course (either PLSC 4153 Public Policy or PLSC 4913 International Studies Seminar). - Capstone research paper: The Capstone course includes a written research paper requirement that serves as an assessment of several relevant skills our students are expected to have acquired over their undergraduate career.
+The papers are reviewed with careful attention to the student's: a) abilities to effectively convey information in a professional manner; b) follow standard protocols for an academic paper, e.g., citations, properly formatted bibliography, etc.; c) capacity for producing research that is analytical rather than simply descriptive.